igdev116/food-G-app/README.md

 14/06: Design the theme
 15/06: Analysis home page and shop page
 16/06: Make sign in interface
-17/06: Done sign in interface, banner and firebase auth 18/06: Done sliders of banner
+17/06: Done sign in, banner interface and firebase auth 18/06: Done sliders for banner
 ```